-In more recent years, various political ideologies across Europe have clashed in the Eurovision setting, particularly on LGBT rights.
-Turkey, once a regular participant in the contest and a one-time winner, first pulled out of the contest in 2013, citing dissatisfaction in the voting rules; more recently when asked about returning to the contest Turkish broadcaster TRT have cited LGBT performances as another reason for their continued boycott.
+In more recent years, various political ideologies across Europe have clashed in the Eurovision setting, particularly on LGBTQIA+ rights.
+Turkey, once a regular participant in the contest and a one-time winner, first pulled out of the contest in 2013, citing dissatisfaction in the voting rules; more recently when asked about returning to the contest Turkish broadcaster TRT have cited LGBTQIA+ performances as another reason for their continued boycott.
 After initially planning on airing the 2013 contest, TRT eventually pulled its broadcast of the event in response to Krista Siegfrids’s same-sex kiss.
-It has also been reported that LGBT visibility in the contest was also a deciding factor when Hungary chose not to enter the 2020 contest amid a rise in anti-LGBT sentiment in the Hungarian government of Viktor Orbán, although no official reason has been given by the Hungarian broadcaster MTVA.
+It has also been reported that LGBTQIA+ visibility in the contest was also a deciding factor when Hungary chose not to enter the 2020 contest amid a rise in anti-LGBTQIA+ sentiment in the Hungarian government of Viktor Orbán, although no official reason has been given by the Hungarian broadcaster MTVA.

-Following the introduction of a “gay propaganda” law in Russia in 2013, as well as developments in Ukraine, the 2014 contest saw a marked increase in booing from the audience, particularly during the Russian performance and during the voting when Russia received points.
+Following the introduction of a “gay propaganda” law in Russia in 2013, as well as developments in Ukraine, the 2014 contest saw a marked increase in booing from the audience, particularly during the Russian performance, getting qualified to the final, and during the voting when Russia received points.
 Conchita Wurst’s win in the contest was also met with criticism on the Russian political stage, with several conservative politicians voicing displeasure in the result.
 In response to the booing, the producers of the 2015 contest installed “anti-booing technology” for the broadcast, and the contest’s presenters repeatedly called on the audience not to boo; the Russian participant, Polina Gagarina, was interviewed by Conchita in the green room during a break in the voting, and attracted criticism from Russian conservatives when she posted a backstage video to social media of herself hugging Conchita.